Skip to content

 12. Select the file you downloaded.

-14. When staging completes and the upload button becomes active, click Upload Firmware.
+13. When the upload button becomes active, click Upload Firmware.

 Firmware status messages